SeeedDocument/Seeed-WiKi/docs/Seeeduino_Stalker_V3.1.md

 Then click on the Upload button, seconds later after the uploading is done, check **L** on the board, it will blink at the frequency of 1s.

-###Sketchbook for Stalker V3.1
+###Examples for Stalker V3.1
-There's a sketchbook for Seeeduino Stalker V3.1, which is consist of:
+There are many examples for Seeeduino Stalker V3.1, which is consist of:

 * Example of reading the voltage of battery
 * Example of reading the status of charging